 Catastrophic injuries are a particular category of injuries that result in long-term consequences for the victim.

 Often these injuries are permanent, and the individual cannot prevent it from happening to them.
-However, they are forced to live with the consequences of that accident the rest of their life.
 The long-term effects create financial, emotional, and physical devastation to victims and their families.
 Also, these injuries put stress on the victim’s family, because they need supervision or assistance with everything from eating to hygiene.

 How Do Catastrophic Injuries Happen?